Tokyo 2020 Olympic Torch Relay

 The torch will traverse Japan for a total of 121 days.
 In addition to building excitement across the country ahead of the Tokyo 2020 Games and promoting the Olympic values, the Torch Relay is aimed at showcasing solidarity with the regions still recovering from the 2011 earthquake and tsunami under its slogan “Hope Lights Our Way.”

 The precise route of the Relay will be firmed up during the coming months and announced in 2019, following approval by the IOC.
-The date and the place of the Olympic Flame's arrival from Greece will also be announced on a later date.

 Schedule of the Tokyo 2020 Olympic Torch Relay